-- 1. Chairs A and B are constantly interconverting via "boat" E - 2.
-A and B are best to draw and work with. - 3.
-But C/D make it easier to visualize why it's called a "chair": 4 carbons make the seat of the chair, one makes backrest, one a footrest.
+- o Chairs A and B are constantly interconverting via "boat" E - o A and B are best to draw and work with. - o But C/D make it easier to visualize why it's called a "chair": 4 carbons make the seat of the chair, one makes backrest, one a footrest.